hebestreit/elasticsearch-angularjs/README.md

 ## How to use

-Open public/index.html in your favorite browser and start searching!
+Open public/index.html in your favorite browser and start searching some persons!